thaumazein/hcp-education-assignment/terraform-getting-started.md

 Apply complete!
 Resources: 2 added, 0 changed, 0 destroyed.
 ```

 You have now created infrastructure using Terraform.
-Visit localhost in your web browser to verify that the container started.
+Visit [http://localhost](http://localhost) in your web browser to view the Nginx default page and therefore verify that the container started.

 ## Destroy infrastructure